nikolaswise/nikolas.ws/resume.md

 nikolaswise@gmail.com
 Portland, Oregon

-I am a creative technologist and developer who specializes in design critique, systems thinking, and the interaction between classical techniques and contemporary technology.
-Over the past 10 years, I have worked with fine artists, design studios, and the R&D wings of technology companies to explore the edges of what's possible.
+I am a web developer, artist, and front-end system architect.
+For over 10 years, I have worked on web applications, design systems, and customer facing web experiences with fine artists, design studios, and technology companies.
+From marketing campaigns to commerce storefronts, client libraries and flagship products, Nikolas works to explore the edges of what's possible.

 ## Work

 ### SmugMug & Flickr
-#### Principal Developer 2018 — Present
+#### Sr. Software Engineer 2018 — 2021

 SmugMug & Flickr are the go-to products for photographers on the internet.
 I work as the principal developer for the marketing team, bridging the gap between marketers & designers and the engineering team.
 In this role, I've rebuilt the audience-facing marketing website for SmugMug to bring it up to modern industry standards, including major improvements to site speed, accesibillity, search engine optimization, and code maintanabillity.